-This document is intended to give general suggestions for the course project.
-Students have the freedom to submit any reasonable proposal.
-Students are encouraged to select projects that they find interesting and that they are qualified to undertake.
-The following is a list of suggested project types:
+This document provides general suggestions for the course project and project due dates.
+Students are free to submit any reasonable proposal, but the course project should be interesting and one the students can undertake.
+The following lists suggested project types:

 - 1. An actual implementation and performance analysis using the TelosB sensors.
-This would involve a real Wireless Sensor Network (WSN) and include performance measurement and possibly implementing a Power Aware MAC protocol. - 2.
-A simulation study of a WSN that runs using Contiki.
+This involves a real Wireless Sensor Network (WSN) and performance measurements. - 2.
+A simulation study of a WSN that runs using Contiki and the associated protocol stack.
 This simulation project would use the publically available Cooja simulator. - 3.
 An empirical network performance study where the students use existing tools to measure and evaluate some aspect of network performance on a LAN or on the Internet.
 Given the emphasis of the course, I strongly encourage a measurement project that involves wireless LANs or WSNs. - 4.
-To utilize an available simulation tool to do an extensive analysis of some aspect of computer networks.
+A simulation study that is an extensive analysis of some aspect of computer networks.
 The ns-2 simulator has been used extensively by the WPI CC Research group.
-The newer ns-3 simulator can be used to simulate either cellular networks (e.g. 4G LTE) or a MANET.
-Recent CS grad students have also used the OMNET++ simulator to study WLANs. - 5.
+The newer ns-3 simulator can simulate either cellular networks (e.g. 4G LTE) or MANETs.
+CS grad students have used the OMNET++ simulator to study WLANs. - 5.
 A mathematical treatment of a specific problem in computer networks.
-This could be a continuation of an algorithm or an analysis of a network performance problem discussed in the literature.
+This can be a continuation of an algorithm or an analysis of a network performance problem discussed in the literature.
 For this type of project to be acceptable the final report must demonstrate that the students have a very thorough understanding of a specific research problem and have not simply extracted the results from a paper.
-This type of project could be done in the context of encryption or network security. - 6.
+This type of project could be done within the context of encryption or network security research. - 6.
 To build and exercise a computer program which simulates some aspect of computer networks.
 Prior knowledge of simulation techniques is required for this type of project.
-Building a special simulator only makes sense when no currently available simulators are adequate to characterize the network of interest. - 7.
-An in-depth research paper/term paper on some aspect of computer networks not covered in detail in this course.
+Building a specialized simulator only makes sense when no currently available simulators are adequate to characterize the network of interest. - 7.
+An in-depth research paper/term paper on some aspect of computer networks NOT covered in detail in this course.
 This is the least technical choice in that no programming or building of hardware is required.
 The paper could be of a survey nature with an extensive literature search or it can be an in-depth probe into a specific issue in computer networks.

-Other types of network project proposals may be submitted but all proposals must be approved.
+Other types of network projects are possible but all proposals must be approved by October 4th.

-Due: November 12, 2013
+Due: November 11, 2014

-Due: December 10, 2013
+Due: December 10, 2014